ttu/chat-server/README.md

 > Note: This is a project for my own testing purposes

-Minimal implementation of server for a chat application.
+Server for a chat application.

 ### Diagram